immersal/immersal-sdk-samples/README.md

 # Immersal AR Cloud SDK Samples
 Example projects that use [Immersal AR Cloud SDK](https://immersal.com/developers/ "Register and download SDK") and demonstrate some of its functionalities.
 Currently included examples are:

 * MultimapSampleScene: a simple scene that localizes the device using previously generated (embedded) maps and displays 3D objects relative to the maps.
-You need to capture and download your own maps to demonstrate this functionality, see Mapping App below.
+You need to capture and download your own maps to demonstrate this functionality, see MappingApp below.
 * ContentPlacementSample: allows for dropping objects in the AR space.
 The locations are saved locally, but not persisted across devices.
 * NavigationSample: AR wayfinding example
 * MappingApp: a full-featured app for mapping spaces using an iPhone or Android phone.